nikspyratos/toybox/README.md

   - [Update default Caddyfile](https://github.com/deployphp/deployer/discussions/3666)
 - Supervisor for managing all the different pieces?
 - Test multi-server version of this
-- Website - Jigsaw?
+- Toybox Website - Jigsaw?
 Or the default welcome page?
+- Support/helpdesk and (maybe) CRM recommendations